ska-telescope/cdm-shared-library/docs/src/developer/developer.rst

 Additional devices and applications cay use this library to communicate CDM elements wherever useful.
-Developers are encouraged to extend the cdm-shared-library project, adding object models and schemas for the structured arguments for their Tango devices.
+Developers are encouraged to extend the ska-tmc-cdm project, adding object models and schemas for the structured arguments for their Tango devices.

 The steps to extend the CDM are: